Youth Engagement & Programming Director

 Following the success of the Munk-Harvard collaboration, Sharnelle became the Munk co-lead for Harvard's 2019 Black Policy Conference.
 Sharnelle has breadth of development, international relations and policy experience working across sectors in non-governmental organizations as well as for the Government of Canada.
 Some of her interests include social, urban policy and diversity and inclusion.

-Outside the conference, Sharnelle works as a Policy Analyst at Infrastructure Canada, Government of Canada.
+Outside the conference, Sharnelle works as a Policy Analyst at Employment and Social Development Canada.
+She enjoys and is advocate for all health and wellness related activities and/or programs.

 Communications & Marketing Director